jknight4/calculator-java-project/README.md

   I went to ChatGPT to come up with a project idea using Lambdas and Generics.

 ## Results
-  I gained a better understanding on lambdas and genrics.
+  I gained a better understanding of lambdas and genrics.
 I also improved my exception handling skills.

 ## Approach